Two Award Categories Recognize Excellence in AI

 AI Course Award recognizes an instructor or instructional team who has developed a high-quality credit-bearing course with an AI designation from UF.

-Eligibility: UF courses from Spring 2023, Summer 2023, and Fall 2023 are eligible for this award.
+Eligibility: UF courses from Spring 2024, Summer 2024, and Fall 2024, Spring 2025 are eligible for this award.
 The course must have an instructor of record with a unique UFID and must be identified by a UF course number.
 The course must also have received an official AI designation.

 AI Teaching Integration Award